Understanding Decarboxylation: How to Fine Tune Your Smoking or Vaping Experience

 By Margo Amala

-Anytime you consume THC or CBD: these cannabinoids have been decarboxylated in one way or another.
+Anytime you consume THC or CBD, you decarboxylate these cannabinoids in one way or another.
 Raw cannabis contains only the carboxylic acid forms of cannabinoids.
-For example, in the raw cannabis plant there is no THC, only THCA is present.
-THCA while it has many health benefits, will not induce the high or euphoria of THC.
+For example, in the raw cannabis plant there is no THC; only THCA is present.
+THCA, while it has many health benefits, will not induce the high or euphoria of THC.
 In order to turn THCA into THC decarboxylation must happen.
 Decarboxylation is a scientific term for a chemical reaction that removes a carboxyl group and releases carbon dioxide.

 Time and temperature are the most common catalysts for decarboxylation.
 As cannabis flowers dry, decarboxylation occurs slowly.
-This process is accelerated by adding heat: the more heat you add, the faster the reaction takes place.
+This process accelerates with the addition of heat: the more heat you add, the faster the reaction takes place.
 As a matter of fact: when you smoke or vaporize cannabis you are rapidly decarboxylating your cannabis!
-Also, when you ingest edibles, the cannabis concentrate or extract used to make the edible has also been decarboxylated.
+When you ingest edibles, the cannabis concentrate or extract used to make the edible is also decarboxylated.

 There have been a number of scientific studies done on cannabis decarboxylation.
 The following graph from the European Industrial Hemp Association shows a combination of results from various studies on the decarboxylation of THCA into THC:

-The y axis of the graph shows the temperature the THCA was heated to and the x axis of the graph shows the time the THC was heated.
-There will be different results on decarboxylation because THCA will convert to THC at different rates depending weather whole cannabis flowers are used vs. cannabis concentrates or extracts.
+The y-axis of the graph shows the temperature the THCA was heated to, and the x-axis of the graph shows the time somebody heated the THCA.
+There will be different results on decarboxylation because THCA will convert to THC at different rates depending on whether whole cannabis flowers are used vs. cannabis concentrates or extracts.
 Additionally, methods of decarboxylation make a difference as well.
-For example: it will take a different amount of time for cannabis flower to decarboxylate in an oven, vs. if you put a cannabis flower in your pipe and hold a flame directly to it.
+For example, it will take a different amount of time for cannabis flower to decarboxylate in an oven, vs. if you put a cannabis flower in your pipe and hold a flame directly to it.

-All this information brings me to the epiphany about how create a more precise experience for yourself.
-The honorary green hit of a bowl, will contain the least amount of CBN compared to any further hit off the bowl.
+All this information brings me to the epiphany about how to create a more precise experience for yourself.
+The honorary green hit of a bowl will contain the least amount of CBN compared to any further hit off the bowl.
 This well known green hit, will be the most uplifting hit off the bowl since we know that CBN is sedative.
-Once the bowl of cannabis has been torched for the first time with a flame, every consecutive hit after that will continue to contain more and more CBN.
-If you wish to increase or decrease the sedative experience of smoking cannabis you can make your bowl smaller or larger depending on how much CBN you would like to intake.
+Once you torch the bowl of cannabis for the first time with a flame, every consecutive hit after that will continue to contain more and more CBN.
+If you wish to increase or decrease the sedative experience of smoking cannabis, you can make your bowl smaller or larger depending on how much CBN you would like to intake.